 The Sian Ka'an biosphere stretches for 4,500sq km along the coast of Quintana Roo and is made up of savannah, mangroves, tropical forest and beautiful barrier reef skirting one edge.

 Tulum Excursion, Mexico

 The fortified civilisation has ramparts still remaining - you pass through a narrow gate in the walls to enter the compound.
-The walls were built several metres thick and between 3-5 metres tall to protect the outer three sides of Tulum, during the late post-classic period AD1200-1521, which was a period of conflict between Mayan city-states.
+The walls were built several meters thick and between 3-5 meters tall to protect the outer three sides of Tulum, during the late post-classic period AD1200-1521, which was a period of conflict between Mayan city-states.
 The restored buildings are Toltec in influence with features such as serpent columns at the temple's entrance of El Castillo, the watch tower; and diving relief figures above the doors of the Templo del Dios Descendente and El Palacio.

 Once you have toured around the Mayan structures, you may like to descend the cliff path to cool off in the sea below.

 Other experiences in the Mayan Riviera